 Prison labor must not be viewed simply as a strategy to reduce overhead costs when it inherently exploits this country's history of racism, implicitly affirms the racist origins of the United States' economic system, and increases economic inequality.
-Companies that buy products and services have an obligation to identify any incidences of prison labor in the company supply chain and engage suppliers to improve inmate treatment.
-All companies that profit from the labor of inmates that are underpaid, potentially forced into working, or working in inappropriate or inhumane conditions must be held accountable for their supply chain.
-Inmates' inability to unionize may enhance short term profit for companies, but these partnerships also support an unjust, unethical partnership with correctional institutions.
-Without knowledge of where prison labor lies (or verified evidence that there is no prison labor), the company cannot protect itself or shareholders from risk, nor can it intervene on behalf of inmates to improve treatment.
-If companies are using prison labor either directly or indirectly, they are participants in an exploitative practice that is likely in conflict with many companies' stated values.
+Companies that buy products and services have an obligation to identify any incidences of prison labor in the company supply chain and engage suppliers to improve the treatment of incarcerated workers.
+All companies that profit from the labor of people that are underpaid, potentially forced into working, or working in inappropriate or inhumane conditions must be held accountable for their supply chain.
+Incarcerated people's inability to unionize may enhance short term profit for companies, but these partnerships also support an unjust, unethical partnership with correctional institutions.
+Without knowledge of where prison labor lies (or verified evidence that there is no prison labor), the company cannot protect itself or shareholders from risk, nor can it intervene on behalf of the incarcerated workers to improve treatment.
+If companies are using prison labor either directly or indirectly, we believe that they are participants in an exploitative practice that is likely in conflict with many companies' stated values.
 For these reasons, company involvement on this issue is crucial.
-Prison labor was not always the opaque, secretive industry it is now.
-Before the internet burgeoned into a robust route of knowledge distribution, prison industries were promoted nationwide and government agencies actively and openly recruited companies to bring manufacturing onto prison grounds.2 Now, however, it is apparently no longer desirable to publicly acknowledge or highlight the use of prison labor in supply chains.
-While open to a national supply of vendors, prison industries have been deeply buried within the supply chain, with sub-vendors shrouded in secrecy.
-Items we are able to identify as made by prisoners are often produced under generic or little-known brand names and are thus very difficult to track from production through the supply chains of the companies in our clients' portfolios.